NamanShergill/flutter_scroll_to_top/README.md

 - `enabledAtOffset` - At what scroll offset to enable the prompt on.
 - `alwaysVisibleAtOffset` - If the prompt is to be always visible at the provided offset.
 Setting this to false only shows the prompt when the user starts scrolling upwards.
 Default value is false.
 - `scrollOffsetUntilVisible` - Offset should the user scroll in the opposite direction before the prompt becomes visible.
+- `scrollOffsetUntilHide` - Offset should the user scroll before the prompt hides itself, if visible.
 - `promptAlignment` - Where on the widget to align the prompt.
 - `promptDuration` - Duration it takes for the prompt to come into view/vanish.
 - `promptAnimationCurve` - Animation Curve that the prompt will follow when coming into view.